Techteja6/streak-keeper/README.md

 # streak-keeper
-# count th contributions for this momth
+# count the contribtions for this momth